 How do we lead our lives?
 How do we create the stories of our lives and how do we re-story our life particularly when responding to life’s challenges?
 How do we derive meaning from life and how do we contribute to the meaningful life of others?
 How do we engage in, respond to, and lead change processes on various levels?

 What role do visions and values play in our personal and professional development?
 How does that play out in our life stories?
 How does this influence our understanding and shaping of leadership processes?
 What are the different options for engaging in and shaping leadership processes and organizations?
+What might be effective and sustainable ways of community living and decision-making?

 How can leadership be taught, particularly to young people?
 How do we learn and teach us how to lead our lives?
 How do we learn and teach how to take a stand and make a difference?
 How do we learn and teach to effectively engage in leadership processes?
 How do we assess what we have learned and evaluate what we have taught?